A guide to the immigration implications of COVID-19 for UK employers

 If the person’s application is rejected as invalid or is eventually refused by the Home Office, the sponsor must stop sponsoring them and they must stop working for the sponsor.

 Employers should carefully consider the situation for Tier 2 visa holders who are currently stranded abroad, or requests from Tier 2 migrants who might wish to return to their home country or to travel to any other country to work remotely.
-If a Tier 2 visa holder is unable to return to the UK before their visa is due to expire, they may be caught by the cooling-off period which will prevent them returning to the UK on a Tier 2 visa for 12 months.
-The cooling-off period does not apply if they are applying for a Tier 2 General visa and their salary is above £159,600, if they are applying for a Tier 2 Intra Company Transfer visa and their salary is above £120,000 or if their original certificate of sponsorship was granted for three months or less.
+If a Tier 2 visa holder is unable to return to the UK before their visa is due to expire, they may be caught by the cooling-off period which will prevent them returning to the UK on a Tier 2 visa for 12 months, or at the very least until the beginning of next year when the new Skilled Worker and Intra-Company Transfer categories come into effect.
+The cooling-off period does not apply if a person is applying for a Tier 2 General visa and their salary is above £159,600, if they are applying for a Tier 2 Intra Company Transfer visa and their salary is above £120,000, or if their original certificate of sponsorship was granted for three months or less.

 We are hopeful the Home Office will offer some discretion, but this has not been formally confirmed.
 It is important that this is flagged with employees who could be affected.
 Please contact us for further guidance on this.